yaikobzeray/dev-journal/activity_log.md

 Configured Kubernetes liveness and readiness probes for all services.
 No more traffic to crash-looping pods.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 08 February 2024 — Entry 1

+Wrote integration tests for gRPC services using a test server and real client stubs.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*